Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Similarities to traditional trading

-While other derivatives like options, knockouts and futures also allow you trade without purchasing the underlying asset, they’re more specialised instruments.
+While other derivatives like options, knockouts and futures also allow you to trade without purchasing the underlying asset, they’re more specialised instruments.
 They may prove too challenging for novice or casual traders.

 Because CFDs are designed to mirror the assets they represent, the trading process and market analysis, they may feel more intuitive than other derivatives.